WebAssembly/spec/md-proto/WebAssembly.md

 onto the control-flow stack.

 **Validation:**
- - An entry is pushed onto the control-flow stack containing no type sequence, and a limit value of the current length of the type stack.
+ - An entry is pushed onto the control-flow stack containing an empty type sequence, and a limit value of the current length of the type stack.

 > The `loop` instruction does not perform a loop by itself.
-It merely introduces label that may be used by a branch to form an actual loop.
+It merely introduces a label that may be used by a branch to form an actual loop.

+> Since `loop`'s control-flow stack entry starts with an empty type sequence, branches to the top of the loop must not have any result values.

 > Each `loop` needs a corresponding [`end`](#end) to pop its label from the stack.